gravitational/teleport/docs/README.md

 luna          xxxxx-xxxx-xxxx-xxxxxxx     10.0.10.2:3022
 ```

+#### Using Node Labels

-Notice the "Labels" column which is currently empty.
-Labels in teleport allow you to apply static
+Notice the "Labels" column in the outuput above.
+It is currently not populated.
+Teleport lets
+you apply static or dynamic labels to your nodes.
+As the cluster grows and nodes assume different
-or dynamic labels to your nodes so you can quickly find the right node when you have many.
+roles, labels will help to find the right node quickly.

-Lets stop `teleport` on "luna" and start it with the following command:
+Lets see labels in action.
+Stop `teleport` on "luna" and restart it with the following command:

 ```bash
 teleport start --roles=node --auth-server=10.0.10.1 --nodename=db --labels "location=virginia,arch=[1h:/bin/uname -m]"